Disadvantages of Electron Microscopes

 However, electron microscopes do have a few disadvantages which would prevent them from being used outside of the clinical or research lab environment.

 Cost – The first of these disadvantages is the expense.
-Not only are the cheapest of SEM’s still quite an expensive piece of equipment .
-The lowest pricefound in 2020 after a quick Google searc is $55,000 second hand.
+A desktop SEM in 2023 starts at about $50,000 and a floor model at about $150,000.
 Replacement parts can be expensive – so check price and availability before purchase.
 For a laboratory grade professional SEM you are looking at a price around $100,000.
-TEM’s require a quote request form the manufacturers.

 Training – Another disadvantage is the amount of training and knowledge required to operate an electron microscope.
 For instance, samples must be prepared and observed in such a way to minimize artifacts and when the resulting image is analyzed one must be able to recognize these artifacts to obtain proper results.
 This requires a good amount of professional training and experience.